Herbert Austin was a twentieth century motor manufacturer who made cars popular with the masses

 1920: Austin began working on the concept of a smaller car to meet the needs of the family and because he received great opposition from his board he financed the project himself.

-1922: (July) The new car designed by a small team under Herbert’s direction and called the Austin Seven was unveiled to the public.
+1922: The new car designed by a small team under Herbert’s direction and called the Austin Seven was unveiled to the public in July.
 It quickly became known popularly as the “Chummy” and sold for a mere £165.
 Sales began slowly.

 1924: The size of the engine in the Austin Seven was increased and other refinements such as an electric starter were introduced.